 The Alsberg-French-Schoch Memorial Lectureship was established in 1965 to honor chemists who have made distinguished contributions to fundamental starch science.
 Established by the Corn Refiners with a grant to the Cereals & Grains Association for its administration, the award is given every two to four years and includes the opportunity to present a lecture (generally 20 minutes) on some phase of starch science during a session of an annual meeting of the association.

-Nominations for the 2021 award is closed.
 Award nominations will be considered again in 2023.

 How to Nominate

 - Indication of the award for which the nominee is being nominated